2 min read

 Live simply; think deeply.

 He was adamant that the greatest peace could be found between those two doors.
-After all of his years in the temple, he found this a noble drishti.
+After all his years in the temple, he found this a noble drishti.

 Eventually, he left monastic life.
 I suppose he’d reached a chasm and, at the last moment, decided not to jump.